bright/kotlin-exposed-connection-pool-example/README.md

-Exposed in your project - part 2 - DAO
+Exposed in your project - part 3 - JSON support
 ===

-In [the tutorial](https://brightinventions.pl/blog/exposed-in-your-project-part-2-dao), we are going to learn how to modify our [previous code](https://brightinventions.pl/blog/exposed-in-your-project-part-1) and use JetBrains/Exposed in DAO manner
+In [the tutorial](https://brightinventions.pl/blog/exposed-in-your-project-json-support), we are going to learn how to implement JSON support in our JetBrains/Exposed app - we will create new ColumnType and how to modify the database query.

+As an extra point, I will show you, how to establish connection pooling and why it's important

 License
 ---